ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 ## Setting up the graphs

-+ Go to Graphs tab --> Select a graph (Graph 1, Graph 2, Graph 3)
++ Go to the Graphs tab --> Select a graph (Graph 1, Graph 2 or Graph 3)

 	[insert image]

-+ Press  the right click over a open cell then select Add..
++ Press  the right click ove r a open cell then select Add..

 	[Insert image]